 Credit: Half credit (0.5).
 This internship is for pass/fail course credit at the University of Toronto through the Department of Art History.
 Only University of Toronto students are eligible.
 This is not a paid position.

-Interested students should send an application by August 28, 2024 to Dr Jessica Mace (jessica.mace@utoronto.ca).
+Interested students should send an application by December 5, 2024 to Professor Jessica Mace (jessica.mace@utoronto.ca).
 Applications should include 1) a letter of interest (including any relevant coursework or experience) and 2) a resume.
 Please indicate to which posting(s) you are applying.
 If you are interested in multiple postings, you only need to submit one application.